-In many ways, Old Havana is the stereotypical Cuba you’re thinking of – beautiful vintage cars, historic yet faded facades, cobblestone streets.
-But a true deep dive into Old Havana Cuba will change your perspective of Cuba, and show you there’s a lot more here than might first meet the eye.
+In many ways, Old Havana (Habana Vieja) is the stereotypical Cuba you’re thinking of – beautiful vintage cars, historic yet faded facades, and cobblestone streets.
+But a deep dive into Old Havana Cuba will change your perspective of Cuba and show you there’s a lot more here than might first meet the eye.

 There is so much to see and do in Old Havana, that you could easily dedicate a few days of your time in Cuba just to exploring this area.
-Don’t make the mistake of forgetting the rest of Havana’s neighborhoods – and check out our Utlimate Travel Guide to Havana, Cuba for recommendations! – but give this complex neighborhood the time it deserves.
-It’s a bucketlist travel destination for a reason!
+Don’t make the mistake of forgetting the rest of Havana, but give this complex neighborhood the time it deserves.
+It’s a bucket list travel destination for a reason!

-José was born and raised in Havana, and spent his whole life here until age 25 – he knows Havana so well and we both have so much love for it.
-This is our ultimate guide to how to experience and enjoy Old Havana, with a complete guide to what to do in Old Havana, places to stay, where to eat, and what to avoid.
-We hope it helps you feel at home in Havana like we do.
+In our ultimate local guide to Old Havana / Habana Vieja, we’re sharing a complete guide to what to do in Old Havana, places to stay, where to eat, and what to avoid.
+José was born and raised in Havana and spent his whole life here until age 25 – we hope it helps you feel at home in Havana like we do.

-Here you’ll see kids in their uniforms running off to school, housewives sweeping dust out the front door, fruit and vegetable markets, mechanics working on old cars – real life still happens in this living, breathing neighborhood.
-It’s not just a monument to history.
-This, to me, is what makes Old Havana truly special.
+You’ll find that Old Havana (Habana Vieja) is very much a living, breathing neighborhood, which makes it so special.
+Here you’ll see kids in their uniforms running off to school, housewives sweeping dust out the front door, fruit and vegetable markets, and mechanics working on old cars – real life still happens here – it’s not just a monument to history.

 What is the Difference Between Havana and Old Havana?